mitchgavan/mitchgavan.github.io/README.md

 # mitchgavan.com

 My personal website.
-A place where I talk about design and development for the web.
+A place where I write about design and development for the web.